Partially-Anonymous Surveys

 General other tips

 It’s a good idea to also remove the progress bar from both surveys (otherwise it will move “backwards”).
+We already did this when setting up the Contact survey redirection so you can do the same to the Feedback one in Settings > Appearance.

 If you want to keep question numbering, you can do this by adding, (and then hiding via CSS), dummy questions to the contact survey.